 Annuities can be a valuable tool for ensuring a steady income stream and managing financial risk, particularly during retirement.
-One important aspect of certain annuities is the trigger rate, which plays a significant role in determining the growth and performance of the investment.
-Understanding how trigger rates function within annuities is important for investors, as it can impact the potential for growth and the overall performance of their investment.
-We dive into how the trigger rate works below, but if you need help with your own investments you may want to consult with a financial advisor.
+One important aspect of certain annuities is the trigger rate.
+The trigger rate plays a significant role in determining the growth and performance of the investment.
+Knowing how the trigger rate is calculated, along with its benefits and drawbacks, can help inform your strategy.

 What Is the Trigger Rate of an Annuity?